jenniferlu123/shopping-cart/README.md

 3. The program will ask for the customer's email address where they would like to receive a copy of the receipt.
 If they prefer to opt out of this option, enter NO

-4. The receipt will be automatically generated on the screen with the grocery store's information, checkout time, list of purchased items, tax, and total purchase price
+4. The receipt will be automatically generated on the screen with the grocery store's information, checkout time, list of items purchased, tax, and total purchase price

 5. A txt file will also be automatically generated inside the "receipts" folder.
 The txt file will include full receipt details.
 If needed, it can be used to print out a paper receipt for the customer